This post may contain affiliate links. Please see our disclosure policy.

 - 1/2 cup dry red wine

-- 8 oz frozen cheese tortellini
+- 8 oz cheese tortellini, frozen or fresh

-- 1 cup kale frozen or fresh
+- 1 cup kale, frozen or fresh

 - Fresh basil to serve